skchronicles/RNA-seek/docs/RNA-seq/run.md

 >
 > ***Example:*** `--singularity-cache /data/$USER/SIFs`

+---
+  `--tmp-dir TMP_DIR`
+> **Path on the file system for writing temporary files.**
+> *type: path*
+> *default: `/lscratch/$SLURM_JOBID`*
+>
+> This is a path on the file system for writing temporary output files.
+By default, the temporary directory is set to '/lscratch/$SLURM_JOBID' for backwards compatibility with the NIH's Biowulf cluster; however, if you are running the pipeline on another cluster, this option will need to be specified.
+Ideally, this path should point to a dedicated location on the filesystem for writing tmp files.
+On many systems, this location is set to somewhere in /scratch.
+If you need to inject a variable into this string that should NOT be expanded, please quote this options value in single quotes.
+Again, if you are running the pipeline on Biowulf, you do NOT need to provide this option.
+>
+> ***Example:*** `--tmp-dir /cluster_scratch/$USER/`

+---
+  `--threads THREADS`
+> **Max number of threads for each process.**
+> *type: int*
+> *default: 2*
+>
+> Max number of threads for each process.
+This option is more applicable when running the pipeline with `--mode local`.
+It is recommended setting this vaule to the maximum number of CPUs available on the host machine.
+>
+> ***Example:*** `--threads 12`

+### 2.4 Misc Options

+Each of the following arguments are optional and do not need to be provided.

+  `-h, --help`
+> **Display Help.**
+> *type: boolean*
+>
+> Shows command's synopsis, help message, and an example command
+>
+> ***Example:*** `--help`

 ## 3. Example

+### 3.1 Biowulf

+On Biowulf getting started with the pipeline is fast and easy!
+The pipeline comes bundled with pre-built human and mouse reference genomes.
+In the example below, we will use the pre-built human reference genome.

 ```bash
 # Step 0.)
 Grab an interactive node (do not run on head node)
 srun -N 1 -n 1 --time=12:00:00 -p interactive --mem=8gb  --cpus-per-task=4 --pty bash